nikkilr88/egghead-asciicasts/build-your-first-production-quality-react-app/lessons/react-load-data-from-a-server-with-fetch.md

 ![Array Of Todos](../images/react-load-data-from-a-server-with-fetch-array-of-todos.png)

-Let's create a new file under `lib`.
+Let's create a new file under `lib/`.
 We'll call this `todoService.js`.
 This is where we'll keep all of our code related to API calls.

 I'm going to start with a `const`, but I'm going to call `baseUrl`, and I'm going to set that to equal `http://localhost:8080/todos`.
 The first thing I want to do with this API is use it to load the `todos` into the application when the application starts.